mcolominas/rover/README.md

 - Make sure **both backend and frontend are running** at the same time.
 - The frontend communicates with the backend API at the URLs specified in the README.
 - Always follow the individual READMEs for each project for installation, configuration, and advanced setup instructions.
+- For a detailed description of the project and objectives, refer to Mars Rover Mission.pdf.